ArkyChan/GStream/README.md

 ###Dependencies:
 We require the following libraries to compile.
 * 	FFmpeg.
 * 	Boost.
-* VPX (redunt at this stage and will msot likey get removed, why am iI writing this then) maybe I shouldn't add to this :p
+* 	VPX (redundent at this stage and will most likey get removed, why am I writing this then) maybe I shouldn't add to this :p